 Before You Take Off Your Shoes

 Don’t hesitate to politely ask about the salon’s disinfecting procedures concerning sterilizing the foot baths and presoaked instruments.
-Pedicure footbaths and instruments that are not efficiently disinfected could shelter bacteria and fungus that may lead to potential feet infections.
+Pedicure footbaths and instruments that are not efficiently disinfected could shelter bacteria and fungus that may lead to potential foot infections.
 You may also ask questions about the salon’s disinfecting techniques over the phone when scheduling the appointment, but sometimes it helps to see things for yourself.

 During Your Pedicure

 Don’t let yourself get too comfortable during the pedicure.
 While you are receiving treatment, don’t let the nail technician cut your cuticles.
-Not only does pushing back the cuticle cause damage, it can also increase risk of infection to your feet.
+Not only does pushing back the cuticle cause damage, but it can also increase the risk of infection to your feet.
 What’s more, when the protective barrier of the cuticle gets removed it becomes easier for bacteria and fungus to enter.

 Don’t let your pedicure technician razor your feet to remove dead skin.
-If you want your feet smoothed, remove excess or dead skin at home with a pumice stone for foot file.
+If you want your feet smoothed, remove excess or dead skin at home with a pumice stone or foot file.
 When technicians razor dead skin during a pedicure, this process can easily remove too much skin and make your feet susceptible to infection or cause permanent damage.

 In the days and weeks following your pedicure, be on a look for any sign of infection such as red, swollen, or itchy skin.
 If you do suspect you have an infection, visit Dr. Schoenhaus as soon as possible.